-- Make sure that the fingers can actually move freely in the reference drive direction up to the module's mechanical limit. - (i) Due to the integrated damping elements at the outer limit, the WSG 32's position accuracy is better when homing to the inside. - (i) To automatically execute a homing sequence on start up, activate the "Homing on Start up" option via the web interface ("Settings" \rightarrow "Motion Configuration"
+- Make sure that the fingers can actually move freely in the reference drive direction up to the module's mechanical limit. - () The homing movement should be carried out in the direction of the required positioning accuracy. - To automatically execute a homing sequence on start up, activate the "Homing on Start up" option via the web interface ("Settings" → "Motion Configuration"

-Gripping, part detection and grip monitoring 9.7
+9.7 Gripping, part detection and grip monitoring

 The module is equipped with an integrated detector for parts to be gripped and a grip monitor, which allows reliable handling even for difficult parts without the use of external sensors.
-To configure these functions, the following parameters are available on the web interface ("Settings" \rightarrow "Motion Configuration"):
+To configure these functions, the following parameters are available on the web interface ("Settings" $\rightarrow$ "Motion Configuration"):